Kerbz-dev/VPNMonitor/readme.md

 7: run startvpnmonitor (./startvpnmonitor)

+8: If you run a daily restart script for the server, make sure you add ./startvpnmonitor after your server restart command.
+Otherwise log will be truncated on server restart.

 ---------- Example startup script -----------

 restart script that logs console output to 'log.txt' -- just start this with a screen command